Banyan Treehouse School

 Independent School

-Banyan Treehouse School is a fantastic place.
-An afforestation and construction project for a free and independent boarding school in Zambia.
-A novel method, using fast growing trees in a special pattern, will grow Super-Trees able to support multi-story treehouses.
+Banyan Treehouse School is a fantastic Tropical Jungle Sanctuary.
+So far, it exists as an afforestation and construction project for a free and independent boarding school in Zambia.
+Planning stages are concluded.
+A novel method, developed by German Engineering Bureau TSPC using thousands of fast growing vines in a special pattern, will grow SuperTrees able to support multi-story treehouses.
+The method has been published.
 The Treehouse School will open the invisible gates to Nature and Sciences with daily experiences, fun and adventure.
 Education will be a process of self-determination and individual support the the bright-minded children of Zambia.

 Dormitories

 Each treehouse for 5 children has a modern kitchen and a bathroom with two showers/toilets.
 TSPC* air purification systems will remove all odors, CO2, moisture and insects in all rooms.
 The smart ventilation is also the central heating- and cooling unit, connected to a powerful Seasonal Heat Storage underground.
 There will be state-of-the-art water treatment with bio-gas production. *TS Prototype-Creation in Germany is the construction engineering bureau behind the project.
-Development started in 2021
+Development of BTHS started in 2021, the R&D for SuperTrees begun in 2006 for a Desert Greening Urban Development Masterplan in Ras Al Khaimah.
+UAE

 Banyan trees

-From a construction viewpoint the stranger fig, or Banyan tree is a miracle.
-It is a very fast growing tree that can start from the ground, but also from the branches of a host-tree.
-The aerial roots of the Banyan, as well as the branches have the capacity to gently grow over any surface and shape.
-After several years they turn into thick trunks and branches that can support a lot of weight.
-The additional trunks supporting the branches make the Banyan more stable than any other tree.
-It is not harmed by wildfires, storms, earthquakes, or flooding.
-The roots have been found to grow 120 m deep into the ground and the height (above ground) reaches 70 m under natural conditions.
+From a construction viewpoint the Strangler Fig, or Banyan tree, is a miracle.
+It is a fast growing vine commencing growth from any location where seeds fall.
+Aerial roots and branches have the capacity to gently grow over any surface and shape.
+Load-bearing SuperTree structures can therefore be created within a few years placing thousands of plants on a tower, or living Host-SuperTree (TSPC IP).
+Prop roots growing into secondary trunks supporting branches, make the Banyan more stable than any other tree.
+It is resistant to wildfires, storms, earthquakes, flooding and logging.
+Roots have been found 120m deep and the height reaches 70m under natural conditions.

 Children